acolby/creditor/readme.md

 # Creditor

+##### Minimize writing boilerplate - focus on business logic!

 Creditor is used to for maintaining and scaffolding boiler plate templates code within a repository.
-Once templates are defined, Creditor makes it easy create, rename, moved, analyze and used these templates.
+Once templates are defined, Creditor makes it easy create, rename, moved, analyze and use items associated with these templates.

-Creditor also uses the structure of the file system for defining how components should be used.

 ## Usage
 ```
-  npm install --save @pclabs/creditor
+  npm install --save-dev @acolby/creditor
 ```

 ## Defining templates

-Creditor expects there to be a /creditor directory in the given project.
+Creditor expects there to be a ./creditor directory in the given project.
 This directory is where Creditor is configured and where templates are defined.

 ### ./creditor structure